 KONGSBERG will contribute to the green transition

-KONGSBERG has assessed that liability risk, in the form of claims for damages linked to decisions or the lack of decisions which can in any way be connected to climate policy or climate change, is low.
+The risk of potential claims for damages linked to decisions or non-decisions that are connected to climate policy or climate change, is considered low.
 This also applies to reputational risk, which can affect companies who are considered to have contributed to climate change or have not done enough to limit the effects of climate change.
-Our assessment is that our technology is part of the solution and is helping towards the transition to a zero emission society.
+Our contribution and role in overcoming the climate challenge is seen as important and essential for the recruitment and retention of talented and committed people.